So I live in my car.

-This driving time is also a forced time of solitude.
-I do some of my best thinking, blog post and book brainstorming, praying, and, naturally, just talking to myself, in the car.
+This is also a forced time of solitude.
+I do some of my best thinking, blog post/book brainstorming, praying, and, naturally, just talking to myself, in the car.
 I can’t multi-task in here (truth be told, I am writing this post in my car.
 Yep, I’ve just given up trying to exist in my house).
 I have to slow down and just be.

 I’m not a fan of how much work our house requires, but boy am I glad we have one.
 I wish there were a way I could clean my house and have it stay that way, but the cleaning humbles me and gives me an opportunity to bless the ones I love.

 I would gladly never look another receipt, budget, or anything else related to our finances again.
 But when I do, I am reminded that we are so very blessed to have what we need, and more.